 The purpose of the Dietetic Internship is to educate interns to achieve a successful career in the field of dietetics.
 The program director, faculty, and site supervisors work with each intern to ensure successful completion of the program.
 Nevertheless,

-The Indiana University of Pennsylvania Dietetic Internship program has been granted accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics until December 31, 2021.
-The next
+The Indiana University of Pennsylvania Dietetic Internship Certificate Program has been granted accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics until December 31, 2021.

 ACEND may be contacted at:

-Accreditation Council for Education in Nutrition and Dietetics120 South Riverside PlazaSuite 2000Chicago, Illinois 60606-6995
+Accreditation Council for Education in Nutrition and Dietetics120 South Riverside PlazaSuite 2190Chicago,

-For additional information regarding the Dietetic Internship Program at Indiana University of Pennsylvania, please contact:
+For additional information regarding the Dietetic Internship Certificate Program at Indiana University of Pennsylvania, please contact:

 Graduate course catalog